UDOOboard/Vision-Docs/docs/01_Introduction/00_Introduction.md

 * a Quad Core 64-bit [Apollo Lake family](https://ark.intel.com/compare/96488,96485) 14nm processor, designed for the PC domain (The Intel&reg; Atom&trade; E39XX System-on-Chips (SoCs) comes with 1.6 GHz base frequency and with 64-bit instruction set and very low TDP.
 This single chip solution includes the memory controller, which gives support for up 32-bit Quad-Channel LPDDR4 2400 MT/s Memory.)
 * the [**Microchip ATmega32U4**](https://www.microchip.com/wwwproducts/en/ATmega32u4) 8-bit AVR microcontroller, the same of *Arduino&reg; Leonardo*.

-While the Apollo Lake processor can run all the Windows and Linux 64bit distros you want to use as desktop PC, the ATmega32U4 allows easy access to a Arduino&trade; Leonardo environment.
+While the Apollo Lake processor can run all the Windows and Linux 64bit distros you want to use as desktop PC, the ATmega32U4 allows easy access to an Arduino&trade; Leonardo environment.

-Download the [**User Manual**](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf) to have more complete explanation of the UDOO VISION hardware.
+Download the [**User Manual**](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf) to have a more complete explanation of the UDOO VISION hardware.

 Visit the [**Get Started VISION**](https://www.udoo.org/get-started-vision/) section of the UDOO website to find video tutorials to start using your new UDOO VISION board.